ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/FinancialPack/pack-tracking-return-packing.md

 #### Scenario

-The purchasing department has decided to place an order with the supplier, Wide World Importers, in response to increased demand.
+The purchasing department has decided to place an order with the vendor, Wide World Importers, in response to increased demand.
 The purchase order includes 5 units of **Athens Table (1896-S)** and 20 units of **Paris Chair, Black (1900-S)**.
-According to the supplier, the goods will be delivered on 6 pallets, which will be recorded as returnable packaging.
+According to the vendor, the goods will be delivered on 6 pallets, which will be recorded as returnable packaging.
 Proper tracking of these pallets will enable efficient management and monitoring of their balances.

 #### Solution

 1. Create a new purchase order.
-2. Fill in the supplier details in the General tab.
+2. Fill in the vendor details in the General tab.
 3. On the order lines, select the desired items and quantities.
 4. Additionally, manually add the item created for the returnable packaging.

 ![Purchase Order including Returnable Packaging](media/return-packing-purchase-order.png)

 > [!IMPORTANT]
-> For proper functionality, the item card must be linked to the returnable packaging card, as outlined in **Setting Up a New Packaging Type**.
+> For proper functionality, the item card must be linked to the returnable packaging card, as outlined in **Setting Up a New Package**.

 ### Selling Goods Including Returnable Packaging